Conventional trauma-focused therapies and midwife-led counseling appear most promising.

 Please be aware that we are unable to provide treatment by phone or by appointment.
 All care takes place face-to-face in our dedicated area within the Emergency Department at Mass General.

 PLEASE NOTE: Due to the high volume of emergency patients at Mass General, we encourage you to access other resources if you do not need emergency psychiatric care.
-You may also contact Mass General's Outpatient Psychiatric Services at 617-724-7792.
+Learn more about clinical care and check your eligibility.

 Emergency Services: Boston Emergency Services Team (BEST)